Yasmin Hernandez Art

 8x10 inches (unframed/ fits in 8x10 frame)

 This is a print remix of my original 2018 painting of Ramón Emeterio Betances as a luminescent spirit, illuminating the Antilles with bioluminescent waters.
-Inspired by the three bioluminescent bays in Puerto Rico and the legacy of Betances' life and work.
+It is inspired by the three bioluminescent bays in Puerto Rico and the legacy of Betances' life and work.
 Betances was a Puerto Rico-born physician, educated in Paris, where he lived most of his life due to political exile.
 He dedicated his work to helping patients in Paris, Puerto Rico, the Dominican Republic, Haiti, Cuba and other Caribbean islands.
 He authored the 1868 Grito de Lares, designed Puerto Rico's first flag (in solidarity with the Dominican Republic where his family was also from) and was also an abolitionist.
 Known as "el Antillano" y "el padre de la patria," I included his name and pen name in calligraphy.
 The piece is finished with a high gloss medium.

 This Land: Borikén

 Yasmin Hernandez is a Brooklyn-born and raised artist who rematriated to her ancestral homeland of Borikén in 2014, where she is still based.
+Her work explores liberation, light and love.